We have many options to create artwork with the Chinese characters / Asian symbols / Japanese Kanji for Wealth on a wall scroll or portrait.

 If you have any preference on any of these issues, please give us a special note with your order, and we'll make sure it's done the way you want.

-工合 is one of those Asian words that is used more in English than it is in the original Chinese.
+工合 is one of those Asian words that is used more in English than in the original Chinese.

 Gung Ho was originally used to speak of Carlson's Raiders, a group of "Gung Ho" U.S. Marines who went on an island-hopping campaign of death during WWII.